What is a Blepharoplasty?

 Dr. Henry Wells is a member of the American Society of Plastic Surgeons and the staff at Wells Plastic Surgery center serving the Lexington and Louisville areas, can help open the eyes to a new look, while not only enhancing a person’s appearance but by providing them with a new mental outlook as well.

 Everyone’s result will be different.
-It is important to meet with the surgeon and staff before having this procedure in order to understand what to expect and what outcome can be anticipated.
+It is important to meet with Dr. Wells and his and staff before having this procedure, in order to understand what to expect and what outcome can be anticipated.
 Your surgical team can help you from preparing for the surgery to recovery and follow-up.
 Going into this type of operation knowing what to expect will help ease any anxiety during your recovery period.